 By the time the file review was completed and the parents retained Stewart there were only four weeks until trial.
 After presenting the parents with options for moving forward, a decision was reached to insist on compensation that would account for the insurance company’s dereliction – but even then the insurance company refused to offer the full policy limit.
 So the trial commenced and last about 3 ½ weeks in April 2014.

 The child experienced nearly global reductions of cognitive abilities; decrease in fine and gross motor function; ability to retain learned material; and behavioral dysregulation.
-He requires ongoing physical, occupational, speech and vestibular therapy.
-He will experience a reduction of earning capacity.
+He requires ongoing physical, occupational, speech, and vestibular therapy.
+He will experience a reduction in earning capacity.

 The jury verdict found for the plaintiff on all three counts including two counts of reckless driving.
 The jury verdict was for $7,980,000 to which there will be added $4,000,000 in interest, attorneys’ fees plus case expenses yielding a judgment that will exceed $12 million.

-The trial featured innovated trial aides for the jury to aide in understanding the evidence.
+The trial featured innovative trial aides for the jury to aid in understanding the evidence.
 For example, the child suffered an array of injuries to diffuse areas of the brain that were demonstrated using a visual imaging “slicer” prepared by High Impact Litigation with input from our expert witness Richard Boren, M.D. of Yale University School of Medicine.
-This demonstrative tool allowed us to review with the jury the areas of tissue damages including hemorrhage, white matter shearing, mass effect within the brain, tissue loss and damage in the corpus callosum, the mid brain and the brain stem.
+This demonstrative tool allowed us to review with the jury the areas of tissue damages including hemorrhage, white matter shearing, mass effect within the brain, tissue loss, and damage in the corpus callosum, the midbrain, and the brain stem.